Overview

 Step 7: Grade Aortic Stenosis with Aortic Valve Area

-Aortic valve area is calculated using the continuity equation, which relies on the physical principle that the volume of blood flowing through the left ventricular outflow tract (LVOT) just below the valve must equal the volume flowing through the valve itself.
-The equation needs three echocardiographic measurements: the LVOT diameter (used to calculate its cross-sectional area), the LVOT velocity-time integral (VTI), and the aortic valve VTI — valve area equals (LVOT area × LVOT VTI) divided by AV VTI.
+Aortic valve area is calculated using the continuity equation, built on the physical principle that the volume of blood flowing through the left ventricular outflow tract (LVOT) just below the valve has to equal the volume flowing through the valve itself.
+The equation needs three echocardiographic measurements: the LVOT diameter (for its cross-sectional area), the LVOT velocity-time integral (VTI), and the aortic valve VTI.
+Valve area equals (LVOT area times LVOT VTI) divided by AV VTI.

-Severity is generally classified as mild above 1.5 cm², moderate between 1.0 and 1.5 cm², and severe below 1.0 cm², with severe aortic stenosis often prompting evaluation for valve replacement or repair depending on symptoms and overall clinical status.
-Small errors in measuring LVOT diameter have an outsized effect on the final result because the diameter is squared when calculating LVOT area, which is why this specific measurement is taken with particular care during the echocardiogram.
+Severity is generally classified mild above 1.5 cm², moderate between 1.0 and 1.5 cm², and severe below 1.0 cm², with severe aortic stenosis often prompting evaluation for valve replacement or repair depending on symptoms and overall clinical status.
+Small errors in measuring LVOT diameter carry outsized weight in the final result, because the diameter gets squared when calculating LVOT area.
+That's why this particular measurement is taken with extra care during the echocardiogram.

 The Aortic Valve Area Calculator takes all three continuity equation inputs and returns both the calculated valve area and its severity classification.